 About James Pigott

-Mr Pigott is Aiglon's Head of Science & Biology.
+Mr Pigott is Aiglon's Assistant Head (Curriculum) and biology teacher.
 He frequently leads Aiglon trips, particularly to southeast Asia, where he has helped students participate in both service initiatives and ecology projects.
 On campus, he is a strong teacher and athlete, inspiring students each year to participate in the Aiglon Mountain Marathon.